|

 Runway-Style Banquet

-This setup works best for evening receptions where guests sit longer and visual continuity matters more across the entire space overall.
+This works best for evening receptions where guests will be seated for longer periods and visual continuity really matters.

 @zimweddings